CQRhinoZ/FSDENet/README.md

 # Frequency-Spatial Decoupled Enhancement Network for Cross-Modality Person Re Identification

-This is a pytorch implementation of 《Frequency-Spatial Decoupled Enhancement Network for Cross-Modality Person Re Identification》(Pattern Recognition).
+This is a pytorch implementation of 《Frequency-Spatial Decoupled Enhancement Network for Cross-Modality Person Re Identification》(Pattern Recognition, under review).

 ## Abstract